MOST BEAUTIFUL PLACES IN CHILE TO VISIT

 Just to get here is an expensive mission especially in season between December and February.
 The island got its world fame because of the stone statues moai that were built by Rapa Nui people back in 700 – 1100AD.

 First Europeans arrived here on 5th April 1722 on Easter Sunday.
 That’s why Easter Island got this name.

-Valparaiso is an art capital of Chile and the best place in the country to spend New Year´s Eve though it’s very popular destination for the end of the year and you must book accommodation far in advance.
+Valparaiso is an art capital of Chile and the best place in the country to spend New Year´s Eve though it’s a very popular destination for the end of the year and you must book accommodation far in advance.

 Best art areas of the city; Cerro Santo Domingo, Cerro Concepcion, Cerro Bellavista, Cerro Baron.